If you need help using any of our libraries or services, please Ask a Librarian.

 Scanners

-Scan Stations are available at Access Services, Research Services, and the Old Main Academic Center.
-These stations have accessibility functions built in (including screen readers and high contrast).
-The MaxxSouth Digital Media Center also has flatbed scanners, many of which have document feeders.
+Scan Stations are available at Access and Information and the Old Main Academic Center.
+These stations have accessibility functions built in (including screen readers, high contrast, and document feeders).
+The MaxxSouth Digital Media Center also has a flatbed scanner.

 Tape recorders